depsterr/suckless-forks/dwm/README.md

 ### unique features

-* gaps on ALL layouts (gaps patch only works for the tile layout) and working on outer gaps for all layouts
+* gaps on ALL layouts (gaps patch only works for the tile layout) and working outer gaps for all layouts

 * centered master floating has floating middle window even with just one window open